compmetagen/strainest/cwl/README.rst

 #. a working internet connection;

 The CWL implementation of the pipeline performs the following steps:

-i) alignment of metagenomic reads on the reference database suing bowtie2; ii) conversion of the sam file into bam, sorting and indexing;
+#. alignment of metagenomic reads on the reference database suing bowtie2;

+#. conversion of the sam file into bam, sorting and indexing;

-iii) estimation of the relative abundace of strains using the "strainest est" subcommand.
+#. estimation of the relative abundace of strains using the "strainest est"
+subcommand.
 The workflow assumes that the bowtie2-indexed referece database exists, with basename ""reference_basename" and located in th e"reference_dir" diectory.

 The containerized version of the software is automatically downloaded from the compmetagen repository on Docker Hub and run locally.
 For this reason, a